 If you find that you’re plucking your eyebrows until they are a thin line, you may need to work on your self-confidence.
 Or at least that’s the assessment of Haner, who says, “Plucking your brows too thin can also attract people toward you that will walk all over you, because your self-confidence has been lowered.”

-If Your Eyes Are Tired = Stop Working
+Your Eyes Are Tired = You Need to Take a Break

-Plenty of things can cause your eyes to hurt, but one that is often overlooked by those suffering from it is that they are spending too many hours a day staring at screens.
+If you’re eyes are hurting from looking at your computer screen, it’s time to take a break.
 Called computer vision syndrome, this strained feeling in your eyes occurs when staring at a screen for more than two hours consecutively.
-The solution?
-Look at something else!

 You’re Short = You’ll Probably Live Longer

-Aching knees can be a sign of emotional ill health.
-A new study found that there’s a link between depression and knee pain, and that chronic mental suffering can show up in physiological ways as well.
+Believe it or not, aching knees can be a surefire sign of poor mental health.
+In fact, one new study found a link between depression and knee pain, and that chronic mental suffering can manifest itself in other physiological ways, as well.

 If you swear you heard a phone ring when nothing actually sounded, you might be suffering from something called “ringxiety.”
 A study found that those with “higher attachment anxiety,” such as worrying about whether their partner is faithful, were more likely to experience this “phantom ringing.”

-According to face reading expert Jane Haner, those with rectangular faces “value logic and are really good thinkers, but they often overthink,” while those with rounder faces are typically more giving and kind, “and always put people first.”
-And for more on what your face shape might mean, check out 13 Astonishing Things Your Face Shape Says About You.
+According to face reading expert Jane Haner, those with rectangular faces “value logic and are really good thinkers, but they often overthink.”
+Meanwhile, those with rounder faces are typically more giving and kind, “and always put people first.”